Autism Affect Motor Skill Development: What Parents Miss

 How Culture and Environment Influence Motor Delays in Autism

 Schools contribute very much towards the better mobility of kids.
-Simple motor activities could be proposed by the teachers everyday such as tracing, cutting, climbing or dancing.
+Simple motor activities could be proposed by the teachers every day, such as tracing, cutting, climbing, or dancing.
 Occupational and physical therapy can be included in the school plan of the child through the special education team.
 This support helps when autism affects motor skill development during learning.
-Pencil grips, slanting desks, fidget items and gym games also can be given at schools.
-Such minimal modifications would go a long way toward the children who have balance, control or fine motor especially strength problems.
+Pencil grips, slanting desks, fidget items, and gym games can also be given at schools.
+Such minimal modifications would go a long way toward the children who have balance, control, or fine motor strength problems.

-New Scientific Studies on How Autism Affects Motor Skill Development Over Time
+New Scientific Studies on How Autism Affects Over Time

 Recent research demonstrates that without treatment, motor delays in autism do not automatically disappear with age.
-Delays can remain unchanged or they can increase in absence of therapy.
-This proves that autism affects motor skill development in lasting ways not just in the early years.
-Autistic children are also found to move with the help of other regions of the brain during a scan in the brain.
+Delays can remain unchanged, or they can increase in the absence of therapy.
+This proves that autism affects motor skill development in lasting ways, not just in the early years.
+Autistic children are also found to move with the help of other regions of the brain during a scan of brain scan.
 The scientists are also discovering how locomotion is connected to speech and social development as well.
-In future, motor skills will become a more significant feature in the global treatment protocols of autism.
+In the future, motor skills will become a more significant feature in the global treatment protocols of autism.

 Global Research Shows the Same Patterns